 The small and medium fleet owners face many critical issues.
 Their profit is also less when compared to other segments.
-The small and medium fleets most of the revenue is used to cover the operating cost of the vehicle like paying EMI, driver salary, tax, maintenance cost, brokerage fees, tyre replacement cost which is one of the major issues which comes under maintenance section.
+The small and medium fleets most of the revenue is used to cover the operating cost of the vehicle like paying EMI, driver salary, tax, maintenance cost, brokerage fees, tire replacement cost which is one of the major issues which comes under maintenance section.
 The profit during the time of paying EMI is very small.
 For long Haul, fuel cost is around 60%.
-Once the Loan amount is fully paid, they start to make some profit.
+Once the loan amount is fully paid, they start to make some profit.
 Another way to make money is by selling the vehicle at market value after a certain period of usage.

 The Small and Medium fleet owners are struggling to make a good profit because there is strong pressure on the trucking firms to provide low costs service.
 To win business in those hyper-competitive markets, truck operators commonly resort to illegal tactics such as overloading and driving more hours per day than permitted under hours of service regulations.
-The scenario is worst in case of the tipper which is used for coal transport purpose.
+The scenario is worst in the case of the tipper which is used for coal transport purposes.

 Axle load norms Impact:

-After the amendment of axle load norms, Transporters are making more profit after consideration of extra burden of Mileage and another impact on vehicles like maintenance and Tyre life.
+After the amendment of axle load norms, Transporters are making more profit after consideration of the extra burden of Mileage and another impact on vehicles like maintenance and Tyre life.
 Clients of Transporters Started to demand to lower the freight rates since the permissible payload increased.
 On the other hand Fleet owners started to demand to Increase freight rates.
-They are considering the extra maintenance cost, Tyre cost, fuel consumption etc.
+They are considering the extra maintenance cost, Tyre cost, fuel consumption, etc.